ebikatsudon/VTubeStudio/Mediapipe-Webcam-Tracker.md

 # How to use this?

 The Google Mediapipe tracker can be started just like the regular OpenSeeFace webcam tracker.
-Just select **"[Google] Mediapipe Tracker"** after clicking the **"Tracking Type"** button (see 1).
-This will only be available if you actually have a RTX-supported GPU.
+Just select **"[Google] Mediapipe Tracker"** after clicking the **"Tracking Type"** button.
+This will only be available on Windows.

+After starting the tracker for the first time, make sure to calibrate at least once while making a neutral face and looking straight at the screen.
+VTube Studio remembers the calibration data so you don't have to do that every time you start the tracker or restart VTube Studio.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/mediapipe_ui_explanation.png]]

-1. Click this button to select the new NVIDIA Broadcast tracker.
-Will not be available if your GPU is not supported.
-2. The tracking type.
-Only "Face Tracking" will be available here if you use the NVIDIA Broadcast tracker.
-Hand tracking is currently not supported when using the NVIDIA Broadcast tracker.
-3. If you want to limit the tracking FPS, do it using this slider.
-Since VTube Studio interpolates the tracking data to 60 FPS, running the tracking above 30 FPS does not add much in terms of model movement quality.
-4. Click this once after the tracking has initialized.
-Click while looking at the camera to set a neutral face pose and neutral blendshapes.
-5. Click this to turn the external tracking preview window with the creepy face on or off (see 6).
-6. The external tracking preview window.
-Can be useful for checking if the blendshapes are properly calibrated.
-Rendering the 3D face takes some CPU/GPU resources, so you should have it off most of the time if you don't need it.
-You can also close this window with the normal **"X button"** to turn it off.

-Once the tracker has initialized and tracking has started, you can click the gray gear icon in the tracking preview screen (bottom right) to show the Windows webcam config window.

 # FAQ

-## Is this free?

-It is free (with the watermark) just like the regular webcam tracking.
-No additional purchase needed.

-## How does this compare to iPhone/iPad tracking?
+## How does this compare to NVIDIA/iPhone/iPad tracking?

+In terms of tracking quality, I would say it is pretty good but not quite as good as the NVIDIA tracking.
+With further updates, it could definitely get as good, if not better.
+I will also look into bringing this to the Android version of VTube Studio.

-In terms of tracking quality, it's very similar.
-Mouth-tracking is very accurate and so is eye-tracking.
+Mouth-tracking is pretty accurate and so is eye-tracking.
 Blink-tracking works well.
 Wink-tracking is fine too, but as always, depending on your eye shape/size it may work better or worse.
 You'll just have to try it out and see for yourself.

-The face rotation range of the NVIDIA tracker is also very big so it's unlikely to lose tracking in most situations, even with fast face movement.
-I tried shaking my head really fast until I got a headache and never managed to make it lose tracking.
+The face rotation range of the Google Mediapipe tracker is a bit more restrictive than most other trackers.
+If you look too much down or left/right, it may lose tracking.

 It supports the same parameters you have with iOS tracking, including **"Mouth X"** and **individual brow tracking**, but it **DOES NOT** currently support **cheek puff** and **tongue-tracking**.
 The tracker is in active development, so it is likely that those will be added eventually.

 ## What CPU/GPU usage can I expect?

-It depends on your CPU/GPU, but it should be fairly minimal, even at high framerates.
-On my RTX 3080, running the tracker at 60 FPS and at 1920x1080 webcam resolution, both CPU and GPU usage stay below 10%.

-A lot of the tracking system (but not all of it) can be executed on the machine-learning-optimized **tensor-cores** of your NVIDIA RTX GPU.
-They aren't used by most video games, so they don't interfere with your gaming.
+It should be comparable to the OpenSeeFace webcam tracking in terms of CPU/GPU usage.

 ## What about hand tracking?

-That isn't currently supported with this tracker but NVIDIA are experimenting with various tracking types, so I would not be surprised if it's added eventually.
-I don't have any info about it though.
+Hand tracking is supported when using the Google Mediapipe tracker.

 ## Does this work with glasses?